LeoSchy/Axon-model/README.md

 # Axon-model
 A dynamic Hodgkin–Huxley Giant squid axon model in Matlab.
+By Leonardo Schymansky and Marcelo Colominas.

 This is a project for the 3rd year Subject "Physiology & Biophysics" in the Bioengineering Career in the "Universidad de Entre Rios" in Argentina.